zhengjunyao-work/arc24/docs/modeling/Iteration_50_last_trainings.md

 #### Thursday 7 November

 I'm going to have available Qwen2.5-0.5B trained for 200k steps.

-- Classic test-time fine-tuning submission.

-- How good is the new model at selecting 2020 predictions?
-- Classic test-time fine-tuning prediction with the model
-- Add predictions without test-time fine-tuning
+I have made a classic submission that scored 35 and two triple ensemble submission that scored 35 and 33.

 #### Friday 8

 I'm going to have available Qwen2.5-0.5B trained for 400k steps and Qwen2.5-1.5B trained for 200k steps.

+- Submission with Qwen2.5-0.5B and learning rate 4e-5: 38
+- Submission with Qwen2.5-1.5B and learning rate 1e-5: 35 (but I had an error on `max_seq_len`, so score might be higher.
+Also I had a timeout on another submission with Qwen2.5-1.5B)

 #### Saturday 9

+I have available a Qwen2.5-0.5B trained for 400k steps, Qwen2.5-1.5B trained for 300k steps and Qwen2.5-7B trained for 100k steps.

+- Submission with Qwen2.5-1.5B and learning rate 1e-5: ongoing
+- Submission with Qwen2.5-1.5B and learning rate 2e-5: ongoing
+- Submission with Qwen2.5-1.5B and learning rate 4e-5:
+- Triple ensemble with Qwen2.5-7B:
+- Can I fine-tune Qwen2.5-7B?
+- More submissions with Qwen2.5-0.5B increasing the learning rate?
+- Something with prediction selection?

 #### Sunday 10